adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-The `__global__` declaration specifier informs Nvidia's compiler that the function is a "device kernel" and therefore executes in parallel with the number of threads specifed where its called.
+The `__global__` declaration specifier informs Nvidia's compiler that the function is a "device kernel" and therefore executes in parallel with the number of threads specifed where it is called.

 Threads are set up in a grid of thread blocks.
 The number of threads in each block and the number of blocks are specifed at kernel launch.
 The total number threads is the product of the two.
 Since we want to process each array index on its own thread, the number of threads must be at least as many as the number of elements in each array.